mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Updating the index
 -------------

-In some use-cases, it can however be interesting to perform updates to the index directly in JavaScript, for example in an HTML5 mobile app.
-Therefore, just as for other languages, the JavaScript client is able to add, update or delete objects, or to modify index settings.
-For more details about updating an index from JavaScript, have a look at the [algoliasearch.js](https://github.com/algolia/algoliasearch-client-js/blob/master/src/algoliasearch.js) source file to see details about each function.
-If you use the JavaScript client to update the index, you need to specify `https` as the protocol during the client initialization:
+In some use cases, such as an HTML5 mobile application, it may be necessary to perform updates to the index directly in JavaScript.
+Therefore, just like other languages, the JavaScript client is able to add, update & delete objects, and modify index settings.
+For more details about updating an index from JavaScript, take a look at the [algoliasearch.js](https://github.com/algolia/algoliasearch-client-js/blob/master/src/algoliasearch.js) source file to see details about each function.
+If you use the JavaScript client to update the index, you need to specify `https` as the protocol during client initialization:

 ```javascript
   <script src="algoliasearch.min.js"></script>